smcclab/smc-course/_lectures/05-interfaces.md

 you can use `mobmuplat` or `PdParty` to run Pd patches on a mobile, and use these sensors for great good!

-## Go do it:
+## Go do it in hardware

-Make an `interface` to your composition/synth.

-You can use the MIDI keyboards, sound input, or anything else you might want.
+Make a _hardware_ interface for your Pd patch.
+You can use either:

+- keyboard or mouse movements in Pd
+- sound input using `fiddle~` and `bonk~`
+- webcam tracking in processing + OSC

+## More on this later...

+We will return to these topics in more depth!

+- Live coding
+- Hardware interfaces with the microbit
+- Machine learning and AI in computer music interfaces

 {% comment %}